 None of the home made recipies I've found so far have worked for my area, of course I havn't tried Borax yet since I have two kids that still play alot on my carpet.

 From what I understand, flea collars for puppies is not a good thing.
 However, you can put olive oil on the pups.
 Soak as much as possible on the pup (avoid mouth and eyes, of course) and leave on for at least four hours and wash off.
-Or, you can let Mama lick it off.
-This is safe for kittens and puppies.

 We have, always, gave our dogs yeast tablets.
 Our dogs ate them like candy.
 These are very cheap.
 The fleas don't like the smell emitting from their skin.
 You can't smell this on the dog.
 We didn't like the fact that the collars were loaded with chemicals.